rvondohlen/folio/README.md

 The main problem I was solving for was having a system that allowed for sharing and easy viewing, but also the ability to have the image files on hand for use later.

-a Dropbox folder with tagging and a better view a Pinterest or Niice collection with image files readily available
+a Dropbox folder with tagging and a better view

+a Pinterest or Niice board with easy cross-board sharing and image files readily available